FlashForth is a standalone native Forth operating system

 Output numbers are always converted according to BASE.

 FF is a subroutine threaded Forth with native code generation.

 Code is always compiled to flash memory.
-The PICs can execute code only from flash.
+PIC and ATMEGA can only execute code from flash.

 DUP and 0= before IF WHILE UNTIL are optimized away.